 What is a luxating patella?

-The knee joint connects the femur, or thighbone, and the tibia, or shinbone.
-The patella, or "kneecap," is normally located in a groove called the trochlear groove, found at the end of the femur.
-The term luxating means "out of place" or "dislocated".
+The knee joint connects the femur, (thighbone) and the tibia (shinbone).
+The patella (kneecap) is normally located in a groove called the trochlear groove, found at the end of the femur.
+The term luxating means out of place or dislocated.
 Therefore, a luxating patella is a kneecap that 'pops out' or moves out of its normal location.

 What causes a patellar luxation?

 This depends upon the grade of the luxation and whether both legs are affected to the same degree.
-The higher the grade, the more likely the cat will develop long term problems.
-Some cats, especially with Grade I patellar luxation, can tolerate this condition for many years, even for their entire life.
-With advancing age, arthritic changes very often take place in the joint due to the abnormal movements and stress, resulting in pain or decreased mobility.
+The higher the grade, the more likely your cat will develop long-term problems.
+Some cats, especially with Grade I patellar luxation, can tolerate this condition for many years, even for their entire lives; however, as the cat ages, arthritis develops and results not only in decreased mobility but joint pain as well.
 Once arthritis develops, it cannot be reversed.
 In addition, patellar luxation predisposes the knee to other injuries, especially torn cruciate ligaments.

 Can a luxating patella be corrected?

 A luxating patella can be surgically corrected, especially if the patella luxates frequently.
 With mild Grade I luxation, surgery may not be necessary.
 For most cats with patellar luxation, surgery is recommended sooner rather than later to minimize the likelihood that arthritis will develop.
 The higher the grade of luxation, the sooner the surgery should be performed.

 "The higher the grade of luxation, the sooner the surgery should be performed."